ddev/ddev/docs/content/users/install/performance.md

     Mutagen does not guarantee interoperability between different mutagen versions, so you may have trouble if you have another version of mutagen installed.
 You can find out what version of mutagen you may have installed outside of DDEV with `mutagen version`.

-    You'll want your system version of mutagen to be the same as the one provided with DDEV if you're using mutagen for anything else, see the [Mutagen installation instructions](https://mutagen.io/documentation/introduction/installation) and install the required version.
+    You'll want your system version of mutagen to be the same as the one provided with DDEV.
+If you're using mutagen for anything else, see the [Mutagen installation instructions](https://mutagen.io/documentation/introduction/installation) and install the required version.

 === "NFS"